William Ludlow: Integrity in service

 A story published in an 1884 issue of the "Engineering News and American Contract Journal" featured Ludlow as an example of integrity in Army and civil service.

 In fiction

-A highly fictionalized William Ludlow is featured in the novel by Jim Harrison and film Legends of the Fall.
+William Ludlow is featured in the novella Legends of the Fall by Jim Harrison and the 1994 film.
 In one scene (at 25 min, 24 sec), the book Report of a Reconnaissance of the Black Hills of Dakota (which is an actual book authored by the real William Ludlow) is shown and referred to as the work of the fictional William Ludlow.
 In the film he is portrayed by Anthony Hopkins.

 Named for

 Ludlow, South Dakota, a tiny hamlet in northwestern South Dakota, is named for him.